Can Hatsune Miku Help Vita? PlayStation JapanStyle Special Report

 Within the game shops themselves — two nationwide chains and two independent stores — the situation varied.
 The two independent shops didn’t seem to care much at all about Vita, one not having any copies of the game and the other only having one.
 One, shoved into the bottom left corner of the Vita section, as you can see below (click for larger version)

-More systems in peoples’ hands means more software being sold, so I don’t know why an independent game shop wouldn’t want to try and stir up some demand for a new game in a series that has proven very popular this last half-decade.
+More systems in gamers’ hands means more software being sold, so I don’t know why an independent game shop wouldn’t want to try and stir up some demand for a new game in a series that has proven very popular this last half-decade.
 It really disappointed me to see no poster, no promotional announcement, and this store’s only copy of the game relegated to a corner.
 Game sales haven’t stagnated completely, but they’ve slowed down a lot.
 If I owned a game shop, I’d be promoting the hell out of the new gadgets.

 While one chain store had plenty of copies of the game and a few bundles available, it lacked any sort of poster or special display announcing the game’s arrival.
 At least the other did, as it showed off this big table of hooplah to all who entered: